Robin5605/jarvide-api/README.md

 ### Body
 - `fileID: String` - The ID of the file which you wish to update.
 - `filename: String` - The new name of this file.
-- `url: String`localhost:3030/warns?userID=123 - The new Discord attachment URL that points to this file.
+- `url: String` - The new Discord attachment URL that points to this file.

 ### Status codes
 - `200` - All information was valid and the file was successfully validated